primi9/Active-Speaker-Detection/README.md

 Requires python_speech_features , scenedetect[opencv] (I will add requirements.txt later).

-Copy ColabNotebook.ipynb to a runtime with T4 in google colab and run the cells.
+Copy ColabNotebook.ipynb and run the cells in google colab on a T4 runtime.

 Future changes include: